CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

 Upgrade Guide from Version 1.8.0 to 1.9.0
-•	Sysmon Deployment/Data-Onboarding Guide Updated
+* Sysmon Deployment/Data-Onboarding Guide Updated
-o	We have improved Sysmon deployment and configuration guide by creating a simple TA that has the latest Sysmon binary, latest Sysmon configuration file, all fixed issues with scripts and inputs with all the configuration required for Cyences App. o	Please remove TA-sysmon-deploy and TA-microsoft-sysmon add-ons installed on your forwarders and deployment server. o	And follow the new guide from Data Onboarding > Sysmon to configure the Sysmon deployment and the Sysmon data collection.
+  * We have improved Sysmon deployment and configuration guide by creating a simple TA that has the latest Sysmon binary, latest Sysmon configuration file, all fixed issues with scripts and inputs with all the configuration required for Cyences App.
+  * Please remove TA-sysmon-deploy and TA-microsoft-sysmon add-ons installed on your forwarders and deployment server.
+  * And follow the new guide from Data Onboarding > Sysmon to configure the Sysmon deployment and the Sysmon data collection.
-•	Cyences Add-on Upgrade
+* Cyences Add-on Upgrade
-o	Upgrade Cyences Add-on to newly released Add-on version 1.0.2. (https://splunkbase.splunk.com/app/5659/)
+  * Upgrade Cyences Add-on to newly released Add-on version 1.0.2. (https://splunkbase.splunk.com/app/5659/)